Degeneracy Index and Poincar\'e-Hopf Theorem: 2D Sphere

 \subsection{Isolated Zeros}

-By Subsection \ref{subsec:robust}, degeneracy rings that enclose other isolated zeros than sources or sinks cannot be robust.
+From the discussion of Subsection \ref{subsec:robust}, degeneracy rings that enclose isolated zeros other than sources or sinks cannot be robust.
 Thus, it is sufficient to define degeneracy index for sources and sinks.

-The following observation provides a foundation for the definition. \begin{lem} A sink is admissibly homotopic to an annihilation ring enclosing a source; a source is admissibly homotopic to a creation ring enclosing a sink (cf. Figures \ref{fig:ss_1} and \ref{fig:ss_2}). \end{lem}
+The following observation provides a foundation for the definition. \begin{lem} a sink is admissibly homotopic to an annihilation ring enclosing a source; a source is admissibly homotopic to a creation ring enclosing a sink (cf. Figures \ref{fig:ss_1} and \ref{fig:ss_2}). \end{lem}

 \begin{proof} To prove the first part, suppose that we have an annihilation ring enclosing a source.
 Example \ref{ex:f_2}(a) gives a vector field $E^-$ together with $f=x_1^2+x_2^2-1$ that carries such a degenerate flow.
 By Proposition \ref{prop:ring_ind_2}(i), every such degenerate flow is indeed admissibly homotopic to $E^-$.
 Define a homotopy $H(s,x_1,x_2)=x_1^2+x_2^2-s$ for $s\in [-1,1]$ of $f$.
-The zero set of $H_s:=H(s,\cdot)$ forms a ring of radius $\sqrt{s}$ for $s>0$, which disappears for $s<0$.
-It gives rise to an admissible homotopy on rings $\gamma_s:=H_s^{-1}(0)$ of degeneracy, since $m_{\gamma(s)}(JE^-)=0$ for all $s\in [-1,1]$.
+The zero set of $H_s:=H(s,\cdot)$ forms a ring of radius $\sqrt{s}$ for $s>0$, which shrinks to a point for $s=0$ and disappears for $s<0$.
+It gives rise to an admissible homotopy on rings $\gamma_s:=H_s^{-1}(0)$ of degeneracy, since $m_{\gamma(s)}(JE^-)=0$ for all $s\in [-1,1]$ {and there are no limit cycles by assumption}.
 The deformation of flow is described by the following system

 which has a sink for $s=-1$ and an annihilation ring enclosing a source for $s=1$.
 See Figure \ref{fig:ss_1}.

 The other case is analogous and can be proved using $E^+$ from Example \ref{ex:f_2}(b).
 See Figure \ref{fig:ss_2} for the dynamics.